This pumpkin pie with graham cracker crust is made with 3 ingredient graham cracker crust and a creamy and flavorful pumpkin pie filling.

 Substitutions

-Gluten-free- This recipe is really easy to turn gluten-free, simply replace the graham crackers with gluten-free graham crackers, or with gluten-free digestive biscuits.
+Gluten-free- this recipe is really easy to turn gluten-free, simply replace the graham crackers with gluten-free graham crackers, or with gluten-free digestive biscuits.

 Variations

-Gingersnap- Use gingersnap cookies for the crust instead of regular graham crackers!
+Gingersnap- use gingersnap cookies for the crust instead of regular graham crackers!

 Mini pies- you can make this into mini pies and bake them into a muffin pan just like I did with my mini pumpkin pies.
 You will need to bake these for less time, so keep your eyes on the pies.